diku-dk/MarketplaceOnOrleans/README.md

-Actors that log historical records: order, payment, shipment also seller because of the dashboard
+Actors that log historical records: order, payment, shipment, and seller (because of the dashboard)

+Actors that require resetting state after each run (otherwise it keeps accumulating records):
+Seller, order, shipment.

 It is single thread per function.
 Since we have one event per function call, to minimize latency, we map each entity to a logical function, e.g., order, payment, and shipment.